The first few days with braces can be accompanied by tenderness and soreness. This is completely normal and usually subsides within a week.

 If you experience any discomfort, try swishing and gargling with warm salt water for a few minutes.
 You only need a tablespoon of salt in a small glass of water.
 This will help soothe the irritated areas of your mouth.
-If this doesn't help, you can speak to Dr. Langford about over the counter pain relievers.
+If this doesn’t help, you can speak to Dr. Langford or Dr. Ringer about over-the-counter pain relievers.

 Don’t forget how important it is to maintain excellent oral hygiene habits while undergoing orthodontic treatment.
 Thorough brushing and flossing keep bacteria at bay, which keeps your whole mouth healthier in the long run.